Indiana vs. Kansas College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Indiana vs. Kansas BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest between the No. 2 Kansas Jayhawks (9-1) and the Indiana Hoosiers (7-2) at Assembly Hall has a projected final score of 77-69 based on our computer prediction, with Kansas coming out on top.
-Tipoff is at 12:30 PM ET on December 16.
+Saturday's game at Assembly Hall has the No. 2 Kansas Jayhawks (9-1) matching up with the Indiana Hoosiers (7-2) at 12:30 PM ET on December 16.
+Our computer prediction projects a 77-70 win for Kansas.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!